jaga3421/Tauri-Clipboard-Manager/README.md

-# Tauri-Clipboard-Manager
-Sample Tauri app demo'ed at Chennai React | Marc 1
+# Tauri + React + Typescript

+This template should help get you started developing with Tauri, React and Typescript in Vite.

+## Recommended IDE Setup

+`pnpm i